sabthegreat007/Official-whitepaper-for-SabiraSeal-A-luxury-fashion-authentication-protocol./README.md

 ## 💎 Use Case: *Queen of Clubs Wire Bra Top*

-The inaugural application of SabiraSeal™ is on the **Queen of Clubs** wire bra top — an exclusive, ultra-limited drop (only 20 pieces globally).
+The inaugural application of SabiraSeal™ is on the **Queen of Clubs** wire bra top; an exclusive, ultra-limited drop (only 20 pieces globally).

 Each top will be embedded with a SabiraSeal™ that: